Free Fentanyl Addiction Assessment in Tennessee

 With approximately 70,000 Tennesseans struggling with opioid addiction, the crisis continues to escalate.
 Fentanyl use is particularly concerning, as evidenced by a 1,518% increase in fentanyl-related deaths from 2015 to 2021.
 The state saw 2,089 overdose fatalities in 2019, a 15% rise from 2018, largely driven by fentanyl and other stimulants.
 These statistics highlight the urgent need for expanded addiction assessments, treatment options, and effective harm reduction strategies to combat the growing fentanyl crisis in Tennessee.

-Does Fentanyl Addiction Assessments and Testing Cover Dual-Diagnosis Conditions?
+Does a Free Fentanyl Assessments Cover Dual-Diagnosis Conditions?

 By addressing the addiction in addition to the mental health disorder, the assessment helps create a comprehensive, personalized treatment plan.
 This holistic approach ensures you receive the care and support you need for long-term recovery.
 If you believe you may be dealing with a substance use disorder along with mental health concerns, contact Freeman Recovery Center to discuss a dual diagnosis assessment.